X-Ryl669/eMQTT5/doc/ClientAPI.md

 3. **MQTTDumpCommunication**: Useful for debugging, this dumps each packet sent and received, you'll need to turn this off for production
 4. **MQTTAvoidValidation**: If enabled, all validation code is removed.
 You should only use this if you master the broker used in your installation and know it'll not send malformed packet
 5. **MQTTOnlyBSDSocket**: Usually set to 1 for using plain old sockets.
 If set to 0, then more efficient, but larger ClassPath's network code is used
+6. **MQTTUseTLS**: If enabled, you can connect to TLS based MQTT brokers.
+This add some overhead in binary code size (typically 5% more) and requires MbedTLS

 The client is located in `Network::Client::MQTTv5` class.
 The main methods are: